 4. Hidden Figures

-The film: In the 1960s space race to the moon, Taraji P. Henson plays Katherine Johnson, a highly skilled African-American mathematician working at NASA.
-While working as a “human computer” she paved the way for all women to be recognised for their essential roles in putting Neil Armstrong on the moon, along with creating new opportunities for African-American women in STEM careers.
+In the 1960s space race to the moon, Taraji P. Henson plays Katherine Johnson, a highly skilled African-American mathematician working at NASA.
+While working as a “human computer” she paved the way for all women to be recognized for their essential roles in putting Neil Armstrong on the moon, along with creating new opportunities for African-American women in STEM careers.

 5. Good Morning Vietnam